-A 72-year-old man is a passenger in car when an accident happens.
+A 72-year-old man, who has Medicare coverage, is a passenger in car when an accident happens.
 The car owner has personal injury coverage as part of auto insurance.
 The passenger was transported and treated at the emergency room.
 He was asked about insurance coverage and provided the hospital staff with Medicare information and also provided the auto insurance information, because the injuries resulted from the auto accident.